Seeking Human Kindness

 Understanding Kindness

-Author and lecturer Will Buckingham explores the question of why Western philosophers have had so little to say about kindness.
+Author Will Buckingham explores the question of why Western philosophers have had so little to say about kindness.
 Ethical philosophers, he writes, like to talk about duties and rights, they like to talk about utility and consequence, they like to talk about virtue and vice, good and evil, responsibility and obligation.
 These are big and impressive sounding things.
 But the amount of ink spent writing about kindness is, as far as I can see, rather slight.”

 Buckingham points out that you have to look to Eastern traditions, most specifically Buddhism, to find in-depth thought on the nature of kindness with its “rich vocabulary of love and kindness.”
 These comparisons, says Buckingham, are both interesting and important because most Western philosophic traditions seem to relish precisely the opposite.

-One of the most common derivations from Buddhist scriptures is the practice of metta.
-The original name of this practice is metta bhavana, which means “love” (in a non-romantic sense), benevolence, goodwill, friendliness, or kindness: hence ‘loving-kindness.”
-Bhavana means to develop or cultivate.
 The essence of metta – the practice of loving kindness – is that it is unconditional.
 When one practices metta, the acts of loving kindness benefit both the giver and the receiver.
 The giver benefits not through the promotion of self-interest but through the pure desire for the well-being of others.
 To the critical observer of metta practices, these “selfless” acts seem impossible or counter-intuitive.
 Action, in the common Western mindset, is synonymous with personal advancement.

 As many studies show, doing for others makes us happier.
 Beyond a sense of moral elevation, doing good (as we define it) has definite physiologic benefits.
 Darcher Keltner, direction of the Social Interaction Laboratory at University of California, Berkeley, explains,” Our research and that of other scientists suggest that activation of the vagus nerve is associated with feelings of caretaking and the ethical intuition that humans from different social groups (even adversarial ones) share a common humanity.
-People who have high vagus nerve activation in a resting state, we have found, are prone to feeling emotions that promote altruism—compassion, gratitude, love and happiness.”

 Research shows the vagus nerve, responsible for the regulation of multiple body organs (heart, lungs, digestive system) can be stimulated through activities that include experiences of reverence in nature, sense of connection to others or a purpose, meditation, expressions of gratitude and “donating resources to others rather than indulging materialist desires.”